Jaylen Samuels: Houston Roughnecks

 On December 8, 2023, Samuels signed with the Houston Roughnecks of the XFL.
 The Roughnecks brand was transferred to the Houston Gamblers when the XFL and United States Football League merged to create the United Football League (UFL).

 San Antonio Brahmas

 On January 5, 2024, Samuels was drafted by the San Antonio Brahmas during the 2024 UFL dispersal draft.
-He was released on March 10, 2024.
+He was released by the Brahmas on March 10.

 Ottawa Redblacks

 On May 1, 2025, it was announced that Samuels had been signed by the Ottawa Redblacks of the Canadian Football League.
-However, he was part of the final training camp cuts on May 31, 2025.
+However, he was part of the final training camp cuts on May 31.